-- 5.1 DLUHC and CIPFA have extended the meaning of 'investments' to include both financial and non-financial investments.
+- 6.1 DLUHC and CIPFA have extended the meaning of 'investments' to include both financial and non-financial investments.
 This report deals solely with financial investments, (as managed by the treasury management team).
-Nonfinancial investments, essentially the purchase of income yielding assets, are covered in the Capital Strategy. - 5.2 The Council's investment policy has regard to the following: - - DLUHC's Guidance on Local Government Investments ("the Guidance") - CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes 2021 ("the Code") - CIPFA Treasury Management Guidance Notes 2021 - 5.3 The Council's investment priorities will be security first, portfolio liquidity second and then yield. - 5.4 When investing the Council will consider the benefits of Environmental, Social and Governance investments and will seek to invest in them where it is possible and beneficial to do so.
-Further details are included with the Councils Treasury Management Practices (TMP1). - 5.5 The above guidance from DLUHC and CIPFA place a high priority on the management of risk.
+Nonfinancial investments, essentially the purchase of income yielding assets, are covered in the Capital Strategy. - 6.2 The Council's investment policy has regard to the following: - - DLUHC's Guidance on Local Government Investments ("the Guidance") - CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes 2021 ("the Code") - CIPFA Treasury Management Guidance Notes 2021 - 6.3 The Council's investment priorities will be security first, portfolio liquidity second and then yield. - 6.4 When investing the Council will consider the benefits of Environmental, Social and Governance investments and will seek to invest in them where it is possible and beneficial to do so. - 6.5 The above guidance from DLUHC and CIPFA place a high priority on the management of risk.
 This authority has adopted a prudent approach to managing risk and defines its risk appetite by the following means: - - Minimum acceptable credit criteria are applied in order to generate a list of highly creditworthy counterparties.
-This also enables diversification and thus avoidance of concentration risk.
-The key ratings used to monitor counterparties are the short term and long-term credit ratings.

-- Other information: ratings will not be the sole determinant of the quality of an institution; it is important to continually assess and monitor the financial sector on both a micro and macro basis and in relation to the economic and political environments in which institutions operate.
+This enables diversification and thus avoidance of concentration risk.
+The key ratings used to monitor counterparties are the short term and long-term credit ratings. - Other information: ratings will not be the sole determinant of the quality of an institution; it is important to continually assess and monitor the financial sector on both a micro and macro basis and in relation to the economic and political environments in which institutions operate.
 The assessment will also take account of information that reflects the opinion of the markets.
-To achieve this consideration the Council will engage with its advisors to maintain a monitor on market pricing such as "credit default swaps" and overlay that information on top of the credit ratings. - Other information sources used will include the financial press, share price and other such information pertaining to the banking sector in order to establish the most robust scrutiny process on the suitability of potential investment counterparties. - This authority has defined the list of types of investment instruments that the treasury management team are authorised to use.
-There are two lists below under the categories of 'specified' and 'non-specified' investments. - Specified investments are those with a high level of credit quality and subject to a maturity limit of one year or have less than a year left to run to maturity if they were originally classified as non-specified investments solely due to the maturity period exceeding one year. - Non-specified investments are those with less high credit quality, may be for periods in excess of one year, and / or are more complex instruments which require greater consideration by members and officers before being authorised for use.
+To achieve this consideration the Council will engage with its advisors to maintain a monitor on market pricing and overlay that information on top of the credit ratings. - Other information sources used will include the financial press, share price and other such information pertaining to the banking sector in order to establish the most robust scrutiny process on the suitability of potential investment counterparties. - This authority has defined the list of types of investment instruments that the treasury management team are authorised to use.
+There are two lists below under the categories of 'specified' and 'non-specified' investments. - Specified investments are those with a high level of credit quality and subject to a maturity limit of one year or have less than a year left to run to maturity if they were originally classified as non-specified investments solely due to the maturity period exceeding one year.

+• Non-specified investments are those with less high credit quality, may be for periods in excess of one year, and / or are more complex instruments which require greater consideration before being authorised for use.

-5.6 Specified Investments
+6.6 Specified Investments

-5.6.1 All such investments will be sterling denominated, with maturities up to maximum of 1 year, meeting the minimum rating criteria where applicable.
+6.6.1 All such investments will be sterling denominated, with maturities up to maximum of 1 year, meeting the minimum rating criteria where applicable.